Mayu Matsumoto

 Mayu Matsumoto (松本 麻佑, Matsumoto Mayu) is a Japanese badminton player.
 Born in Hokkaido, she graduated from Shiritsu Towanomorisanai High School.
-She was part of the Hokuto Bank team.
+She plays for the Honegori Sagamihara team.
 Matsumoto was awarded as the 2018 Most Improved Player of the Year by the BWF together with her partner Wakana Nagahara.
 They obtained the honor after their win in the 2018 BWF World Championships title and improving their ranking from 14 to 3 in the world.
-In 30 April 2019, she reached a career high as a women's doubles world No. 1.
+On 30 April 2019, she reached a career high as a women's doubles world No. 1.

 Career

 2013–2016

 In 2013, Matsumoto was selected to join the national junior team compete in the Asian Junior Championships.
 Played in three categories women's singles, doubles, and mixed doubles, she unable to win a single medal in the individual event.
 She won a bronze medal after Japanese team finished in the semi-finals.
 In 2014, she captured two title, winning the women's doubles title in the Smiling Fish International with Wakana Nagahara, and the women's singles title in the Indonesia International.
 She and Nagahara also reached the finals in a Grand Prix event, Russian Open.
 In 2015, she finished runner-up in the women's singles in the Russian Open, losing to Czechia Kristína Gavnholt.

 In 2016, Matsumoto and Nagahara reached two finals in the Grand Prix event, the U.S. and Thailand Opens.
 She claimed her first ever Grand Prix title in the 2017 Canada Open, winning the women's doubles with Nagahara.
 They then matched their previous year's achievement in the U.S. Open by becoming runners-up.